blitzdex27/nb-swift/bit-sized/push-notification.md

 ## Setup

 Apple developer account setup
-- On your developer account, create an explicit identifier and include the Push Notification service, then create a profile from it
+- On your developer account, create an explicit identifier and include the `Push Notification` service, then create a provisioning profile from it
 - On your app `Signing and Capabilities`, apply the newly created identifier and profile
 - Add `Push notification` capability
-- Add `Background modes` capability
+- Add `Background modes` capability and include `Remote notifications`
 - On your developer account in `Certificates, Identifiers, and Profiles` page, go to `Keys` section, then create a private key for Push Notification.
 Save it and upload to safe storage because you can only download it once
 - You can use the downloaded file to 3rd party cloud messaging services like Firebase Cloud Messaging